dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 In the current state of the D Programming Language, a user-defined type can only define indexing operators with function parameters.
-This DIP proposes additional compiler-recognized member names for implementing indexing where the indexing parameters are required to be – or handled differently when – known at compile-time.
+This DIP proposes additional compiler-recognized member names to implement indexing where the indexing parameters are required to be – or handled differently when – known at compile-time.

 ## Contents